The Glen is the only male specific “Central Coast Drug and Alcohol Rehabilitation Centre”

 The Transition House (Halfway House for people who have completed our basic rehabilitation program) was established at the Chittaway site in 2010.

-The Glen acknowledges while Indigenous Australians are struggling with drug and alcohol abuse issues, it is a common problem in all aspects of modern Australian society.
+We acknowledges while Indigenous Australians are struggling with drug and alcohol abuse issues, it is a common problem in all aspects of modern Australian society.
 Addiction doesn’t discriminate on the basis of colour or anything else.